 What support and treatment can I expect on the ward?

-On your first day of admission you will meet with staff and discuss why you have been admitted into hospital.
+On your first day of admission, you will meet with staff and discuss why you have been admitted into hospital.
 You will be offered a physical examination to identify any physical health needs you may have so that we can provide appropriate care.

 As part of the formulation meeting, leave from the ward should be discussed.
 This will be decided on an individual basis and will depend upon risk.
 Your care team should discuss this with you.
-You may have the opportunity to have supported leave, home visits and overnight leave during your stay.
+You may be given the opportunity to have supported leave, home visits and overnight leave during your stay.
 This may increase over time.

 The care team meet to discuss your care and how it is going on a daily basis.